daboe01/CPTextView/README.md

 The (buggy) CPAttributedString implementation from the cappuccino-proper is fixed through monkey-patching.

 While the basic functionality is already there, a lot remains to do:
-* Compliance with cappuccino formatting rules
+* Compliance with cappuccino code-formatting guidelines (capp_lint)
 * Native paste is broken on safari
 * Ruler and tab-stop support
 * Parsers/deparsers for RTF/HTML (CPAttributedString)